 - Follow CDC’s guidance on personal hygiene prior to and during use of parks or trails.

-- Follow CDC guidance on the recommended size of social gatherings including outdoor picnicking; pick-up sports games including but not limited to soccer, softball and volleyball; play dates and other group hangouts; and maintain proper physical distance at all times.
+- Follow CDC guidance on the recommended size of social gatherings including outdoor picnicking; play dates and other group hangouts; and maintain proper physical distance at all times.

 - Observe CDC’s minimum recommended social distancing of 6 feet from other individuals at all times.
 If this is not possible, users should find an alternate location or depart that space.